Microsoft 365

 For each additional app, repeat the steps from Register a new app through Upload certificate to Azure, then paste the additional Application (client) ID into Glean.
 You only need to upload the certificate once in Glean.

 After saving the Microsoft 365 suite, continue setting up SharePoint and OneDrive.
 Those child connectors inherit the parent credentials.
-If a SharePoint or OneDrive child connector later needs additional permissions for content crawling, add them to this same app and any additional apps during child setup.
+The content permissions they require are listed in Plan your permissions request — add them to this same app (and any additional apps) in a single request, ideally alongside the identity permissions above.